Bobcats fall to Colorado State in first home loss

 Texas State suffered their first home loss of the season in a 2-1 defeat to the Colorado State Rams.

-The setback was a difficult one for both the Bobcats and Head Coach Steve Holeman who even their record to 2-2 overall.
+The setback was a difficult one for both the Bobcats and Head Coach Steve Holeman, who evened their record to 2-2 overall.

 Texas State took an early lead by taking advantage of a Colorado State foul inside the penalty box.